Sudarshan laser-guided bomb

-Sudarshan (Hindi: सुदर्शन, "good-looking", also Krishna's Chakra) is an Indian laser-guided bomb kit, developed by Aeronautical Development Establishment (ADE), a DRDO lab with technological support from another DRDO lab Instruments Research and Development Establishment (IRDE), for the Indian Air Force (IAF).
+Sudarshan (Hindi: सुदर्शन “Krishna's Chakra”) is an Indian laser-guided bomb kit, developed by Aeronautical Development Establishment (ADE), a Defence Research and Development Organisation (DRDO) lab with technological support from another DRDO lab, the Instruments Research and Development Establishment (IRDE), for the Indian Air Force (IAF).

 Background

 Laser guided bombs were first developed by United States in 1960s.
 Later, Russia, France, and Britain also developed them.
 Laser-guided bombs are called "smart bombs" because they can follow a non-ballistic trajectory when laser designation of the intended target is done.
-A laser-guided bomb can hit its target with greater accuracy that ordinary dumb bombs.
+A laser-guided bomb can hit its target with greater accuracy than ordinary dumb bombs.
 LGBs are manoeuvrable, free-fall weapons requiring no electronic interconnection to the aircraft.
 The bomb, once released by the aircraft, will seek the target and glide towards it using laser beam riding.

 The Sudarshan is India's first indigenous laser-guided bomb kit.
 It is designed to improve the accuracy of air-to-ground bombing by the IAF.
 All the necessary on-board components have been developed by Indian industries for this weapon package.
 The development of technology for producing laser guided bombs is part of the ongoing research in India towards achieving self-sufficiency in defense production.